Lynx Open Ed

-- This is a presentation I made at NASA-Langley about the collection of first edition copies of Galileo’s works held in the OU History of Science Collections.
-The hour-long video uses Galileo’s printed books as the basic framework for telling the story of Galileo’s life and work.
-As you watch the presentation, consider which of Galileo’s books will be next on your personal reading list.
+- This presentation was recorded at NASA-Langley about the collection of first edition copies of Galileo’s works held in the OU History of Science Collections.
+Like the presentations on Copernicus and Kepler, it uses Galileo’s printed books as the basic framework for telling the story of Galileo’s life and work.
+As you watch, consider which of Galileo’s books will be next on your personal reading list.
 Accompanying handout.

 - Historic Star Atlases and their Stories video (59:46 mins).

 - Thomas Carlyle spoke for all of us when he lamented… “Why did not somebody teach me the constellations, and make me at home in the starry heavens, which are always overhead, and which I don’t half-know to this day?”
 In this richly illustrated presentation by Kerry Magruder and Brent Purkaple, hear stories of the constellations and the early star atlases that portrayed them.